 There has been a growing awareness of the need for safe management of healthcare waste all over the world.
-Healthcare wastes which pose the greatest risk to human health are infectious waste (or biomedical waste) which constitutes 15 – 25 percent of total healthcare waste.
+Healthcare wastes which pose the greatest risk to human health are infectious waste which constitutes 15 – 25 percent of total healthcare waste.

 According to World Health Organization, hospital-associated infections (HAI) affect approximately 5% of hospitalized patients.
-The complexity of infectious healthcare waste problems and the recent rise in the incidence of diseases such as AIDS, SARS and Hepatitis B open up greater risk of contamination through mishandling and unsafe disposal practices.
+According to https://www.candrlewisskiphire.co.uk/skip-hire-coventry, the complexity of infectious healthcare waste problems and the recent rise in the incidence of diseases such as AIDS, SARS and Hepatitis B open up greater risk of contamination through mishandling and unsafe disposal practices.

 Inadequate healthcare waste management can cause environmental pollution, growth and multiplication of vectors like insects, rodents and worms and may lead to the transmission of diseases like typhoid, cholera, hepatitis and AIDS through injuries from syringes and needles contaminated with human.

 In addition to health risks associated with poor management of medical waste, consideration must also be given to the impact on environment, especially to the risks of pollution of water, air and soil in developing countries.

 Nowadays, modern technologies are available that can mitigate harmful impacts of healthcare wastes to human health and the environment.
 The key technologies for medical waste treatment include cementitious solidification, steam sterilization, advanced steam sterilization, microwave treatment, dry heat sterilization, alkaline hydrolysis, biological treatment and plasma gasification.

 - Steps To Take To Become A Great Venture Capitalist in 2024 - September 21, 2023

 - Mitigating Risks in Agriculture: A Comprehensive Guide to Smart Farm Monitoring for Agricultural Insurance - September 20, 2023